-All necessary pipe drill connectors and joint pieces undergo similar treatments at the manufacturing plant.
-Connectors are transformed into female or male box or pin threaded ends.
-In the finished pipe assembly, the connectors at joints represent the most likely point of damage or failure.
-This is due to the lower temperature tempering, and the additional stiffness or brittleness of the metal.
-The stronger the steel, the more brittle it is, so manufacturing plants use precise measurements to avoid failure during the drilling process.
+During the manufacturing process, all essential pipe drill connectors and joint pieces undergo similar treatments.
+Connectors are modified to become either female or male box or pin threaded ends.
+In the final assembly of the pipe, the connectors at the joints are more susceptible to damage or failure.
+This is primarily because of the lower temperature tempering and the increased stiffness or brittleness of the metal.
+It is worth noting that stronger steel tends to be more brittle, so manufacturing plants meticulously adhere to precise measurements to prevent any failures during the drilling process.

 We are offering Drill Pipe and Heavy Weight Drill Pipe.